IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

   active monitoring of any online account that the victim has or of any action that the victim does in the digital world.
 This includes a variety of behaviors that feel unwelcomed and intrusive, and can involve threats.
-  The monitoring is "active" in that is a permanent action that the victim can be aware of or not, and that the abuser might want to make them aware or not.
+  The monitoring is "active" in that is a on-going action that the victim can be aware of or not, and that the abuser might want to make them aware or not.
 It can
   include:
   * Monitoring e-mail, chat-based or social media communications, or browsing information